Ezra Meeker, a Pioneering Instructor

 The house tour includes a look at items owned by the Meekers, such as artfully tiled fireplaces, beds, a bathtub, and a restoration of Ezra Meeker’s original desk, as well as items correct to the period.
 Details, like replicas of Mrs. Meeker’s dresses filling her wardrobe, an open Bible on the bed, an artistic rendering of the Meeker family tree, and a pool-table-size model of Meeker’s famous 1906 trek across the US, add to the charm of this important demonstration of history.

 The house has undergone damage as the result of earthquakes and its previous use as a nursing home.
-Despite these challenges, the Ezra Meeker Historical Society in Puyallup is working hard to bring it to its original glory.
-A recent fundraising campaign reached its goal and renovations are in progress, as of the time of this writing in 2018.
+Despite these challenges, the Ezra Meeker Historical Society in Puyallup has worked hard to bring it to its original glory.
 Donations are appreciated.
 A small souvenir shop is also available in the lobby.
-For information about the mansion, visit www.meekermansion.org.

 As a supplement to visiting the Meeker Mansion, travelers interested in Washington history would do well to visit King’s Books in nearby Tacoma.
 We discovered a rare first edition of an Ezra Meeker book at this warehouse-deep shop.